flathub/org.DolphinEmu.dolphin-emu/README.md

 It can be disabled but your screensaver might trigger during gameplay depending on your input device and screensaver configuration.

+# dolphin-tool

+Some cli iso manipulation tasks can be achieved with `dolphin-tool`, it is bundled with the flatpak but not exposed to the outside.

+It can be accessed through the `--command` option in `flatpak run`, for instance, checking a game's header would be achieved in this way:

+`flatpak run --command=dolphin-tool org.DolphinEmu.dolphin-emu header -i /path/to/file`

 # Update frequency

 We update on beta releases and dolphin progress reports (these usually happen at the same time).